Class Outline

 Threats:

-- Liberal biases: researchers being overly optimistic regarding the existence of a relationship or exaggerating its strength.
+- Liberal biases: Researchers are overly optimistic about the existence of a relationship or exaggerate its strength.

-- Conservative biases: being overly pessimistic regarding the absence of a relationship or underestimating its strength.
+- Conservative biases: Researchers are overly pessimistic about the absence of a relationship or underestimate its strength.

 Causes of Threats:

-- Small Sample Sizes, violation of statistical assumptions, too many repeated trials of experiments, usage of biased estimates of effects, increased error from irrelevant, unreliable, or poorly constructed measures, high variability due to participant diversity, etc.
+- Small sample sizes, violation of statistical assumptions, too many repeated experimental trials, use of biased estimates of effects, increased error from irrelevant, unreliable, or poorly constructed measures, high variability due to participant diversity, etc.

-- Different statistical inference may have different validity tools:
+- Different statistical inference methods have different tools to address validity:

 - Effect size

-- power analysis (the appropriate number of participants can be recruited and tested.)
+- Power analysis (to ensure an appropriate number of participants are recruited and tested)

 - Internal Validity: